 - a.
-Performance standards that address noise, light and glare, solid waste handling, odors, traffic and similar sources of conflict are established that avoid, minimize, landscape buffers or mitigate potential nuisances that could affect other properties; and - b.
-Standards are established that require adequate off-road parking and safe access to public roads, with the number of points of access to arterial roads being minimized. - c.
+Performance standards that address noise, light and glare, solid waste handling, odors, traffic and similar sources of conflict are established that avoid, minimize, landscape buffers or mitigate potential nuisances that could affect other properties. - b.
+Standards that require adequate off-road parking and safe access to public roads, with the number of points of access to arterial roads being minimized. - c.
 Coordinate with the Public Works Road Department and Washington State Department of Transportation when a proposed use will increase traffic flow and or turning movements on a County road or State highway.

-Rural Land Use Policy #9: Pend Oreille County will adopt zoning classifications to direct commercial uses to more populated areas of the County where necessary services exist to accommodate them.
+Rural Land Use Policy #10: Pend Oreille County will adopt zoning classifications to direct commercial uses to more populated areas of the County where necessary services exist to accommodate them.

-Rural Land Use Policy #10: Pend Oreille County may, in consultation with affected property owners, prepare sub-area plans to identify properties suitable for more intensive levels of residential development and/or rural scale commercial uses, including those uses identified in Rural Land Use Policy #8.
-Potential sub-areas may include:
+Rural Land Use Policy #11: Consistent with RCW 36.70A.070(5)(d) and associated requirements, Pend Oreille County may, in consultation with affected property owners, prepare sub-area plans to identify properties suitable for more intensive levels of residential development and/or rural scale commercial uses, including those uses identified in Rural Land Use Policy #9.